rradfar/front-end-interview-questions/react.md

 <details><summary>Answer</summary>

-Code-splitting is a performance improvement technique to keep bundles (i.e. imported and merged files) from getting too large.
-It allows us to "lazy-load" only that things that are currently needed by the user and avoid loading code that the user may never need.
+Code-splitting is a performance improvement technique to keep bundles (imported and merged files) from getting too large.
+It allows us to "lazy-load" only the things that are currently needed by the user and avoid loading code that the user may need later or never need.

 One of the ways to incorporate code-splitting into our app is through dynamic imports.